Table of Contents[Hide][Show]

 4. Book a non-stop flight

 The logic here is straightforward.
-Having single non-stop flight means you only risk having one flight delayed.
-If you have a connecting flight, you now have two flights to worry about and your odds of having a delay just doubled.
+Having a single non-stop flight means you only risk having one flight delayed.
+If you have a connecting flight, you have two flights to worry about, and your odds of a delay have just doubled.

 Summing up…

-Flight delays and cancellations are inevitable, you can’t totally avoid them, but there are things you can do to reduce your chances of experiencing them.
-And if you do encounter a significant delay or cancellation, it’s always good to know the rules and the rights provided to you by both the airline and the DOT.
-Hopefully this article helps!
+Flight delays and cancellations are inevitable; you can’t totally avoid them, but there are things you can do to reduce your chances of experiencing them.
+If you encounter a significant delay or cancellation, it’s always good to know the rules and the rights provided to you by both the airline and the DOT.
+Hopefully, this article helps!